-Whittington and Fisherwick Parish Council was formed in 1980 by the amalgamation of the two parish councils, although each Parish retains its identity and holds its own annual Parish Meeting.
+Whittington and Fisherwick Parish Council was formed in 1980 by the amalgamation of the two parish councils, although each Parish still retains its identity and holds its own annual Parish Meeting.

 The main responsibilities of the Parish Coumcil cover; Open Spaces, Parks & Recreational Areas, the Parish Pavilion, Litter, Planning Applications, Rights of Way; Bus Shelters, Benches, Street Lighting, Trees, Dog Control, the Environment and many other issues.
 It also makes representations on behalf of the village covering other areas of concern.

 The Council consists of 15 Councillors, serving two wards, Whittington & Fisherwick.
 Join Us?

 The Parish Council has over the last few years played a leading roll in many parish projects, including establishing an annual Countryside Craft Fair which has raised over £150,000 for parish projects.

 The council has purchased 2 acres of land from the St Giles Hospice (formerly known as Glebe Field) which has been developed into a BMX track and community orchard with further plans for a trim trail.
 The Parish Council has also taken a twenty five year lease at a peppercorn rent on the old Grange School playing field (Swan Park) which, with the aid of grant funding, has been developed into a recreational and sporting facility.
 In 2009 the Council opened allotments for local residents which now have 31 working plots.